eprints/datacite/README.md

 $c->{plugins}{"Export::DataCiteXML"}{params}{disable} = 0;
 $c->{plugins}{"Event::DataCiteEvent"}{params}{disable} = 0;

-#which field do use for the doi
+# which field to use for the doi
 $c->{datacitedoi}{eprintdoifield} = "id_number";

 #When should you register/update doi info.